 Situated on the top floor of the BHV department store, this is one of Paris’ rare rooftop bars and is sister to the Perchoir in the 11th arrondissement.
 Come for when it opens around 8pm, nestle in on one of the boho sofas and you’ll be able to admire to some exceptional views, crisp cocktail in hand.
 The ambiance is relaxed, yet trendy and picks up on weekends.

 Night and day, the spectacular Place des Vosges is one of the city’s most romantic places.
 Whether your lounging on the grass or cuddling on one of its shady benches, strolling under its arcades or passing through on a starlit evening, the early 17th-century square dazzles.
 Commissioned by King Henri IV and considered Europe’s first designed public square, it was built on the site of the former Tournelles Castle, razed due to its links to the tragic end of Henri II, who died from being stabbed in the eye during a friendly jousting match held here.
 A perfect square and featuring 36 attractive townhouses, it is unique in Paris and terribly romantic.
 Around the square are art galleries, the museum and former home of Victor Hugo and restaurants ranging from the charming Au Bourgougnon du Marais to the chic tea salon Carette and the uber fancy 3-Michelin-star L’Ambroisie.

 Explore these spots via my Google Map below.
-Plus if you want to do more romantic wandering in Paris, check out my romantic guides on the 1st Arrondissement, 2nd Arrondissement. and 3rd Arrondissement.
-Or find further ideas for an original romantic outing in my collection of Paris date ideas.
+See the other articles in this series below and find further ideas for an original romantic outing in my collection of Paris date ideas.